 Ongoing support and advice, to settings, ensures that autistic children and young people can access learning and develop life skills that will enable them to fulfil their educational, social and employment potential.
 We have a specific offer to all local authority schools and academies, however, we will also work to support other settings where commissioned.

-We work with diagnosed children and young people between the ages of 2 and 25 years.
+We work with children and young people with a diagnosis between the ages of 2 and 25 years.
 For those children and young people who do not yet have a diagnosis, there may be the opportunity to offer a level support where there is appropriate confirmation that they are on the diagnostic pathway.

 Core Offer to all Birmingham Maintained Schools/Settings